UT-Radar-Interferometry-Group/psps/README.md

-# PSPS
-## _Persistent Scatterer selection based on Phase Similarity_
+# Persistent Scatterer selection based on Phase Similarity
-The Phase Similarity Persistent Scatterer (PSPS) is an open-source package for Interferometric Synthetic Aperture Radar (InSAR) data analysis.
+This is an open-source package for Interferometric Synthetic Aperture Radar (InSAR) data analysis.
 It reads a stack of interferograms (coregistered and wrapped), and produces a set of persistent scatterer (PS) pixels.

 This is research code provided to you "as is" with NO WARRANTIES OF CORRECTNESS.
 Use at your own risk.